-- \mathfrak{D}{w_1} is not equal w_2 , i.e. images with different polarization are used to form the interferogram.
+- \bigcirc w_1 is equal to w_2 , i.e. images with the same polarization are used to form an interferogram.
+In this case the interferometric phase contains only the interferometric contribution due to to the topography and range variation, while the interferometric coherence expresses the interferometric correlation behaviour. - \bigcirc w1 is not equal w2, i.e. images with different polarization are used to form the interferogram.
 In this case the interferometric phase contains, besides the interferometric component, also the phase difference between the two polarizations.
 The interferometric coherence expresses, apart from the interferometric correlation behaviour, also the polarimetric correlation between master and slave:

-$$\gamma$$ (W1, W2) = γ {Int} · γ 2
+$$\gamma (W_1, W_2) = \gamma{Int} \cdot \gamma_2$$

 It is important to note that, when using the synthetic phase as input, its pixel sampling must be the same of the input master/slave data.
 Note that in this module only the first case is considered.
-If one wishes to use images with different polarization (the second case), the Polarimetric Features note that in this module only the Polarimetric Features note that in this module only the Polarimetric Features note that in this module only the Polarimetric Features note that in this module only the Polarimetric Features note that in this module only the Polarimetric Features note that in this module only the Polarimetric Features note that in this module only the Polarimetric Features note that in this module only the Polarimetric Features note that in this module only the Polarimetric Features note that in this module only the Polarimetric Features note that in this module only the Polarimetric Features note that in this module only the Polarimetric Features note that the polarization of t
+If one wishes to use images with different polarization (the second case), the Polarimetric Features module's Polarimetric Phase Difference (PPD), should be used.

 If the Range Looks and the Azimuth Looks are set to 1, the output products are generated with the same multilooking factors as the input data. .
-It is important to know that, unlike the multi-looked intensity images generated in the "Basic module>Multilooking [119]", these master and slave intensities cannot be radiometrically calibrated [142] due to the spatial varying effect introduced by the spectral shift filter.
+It is important to know that, unlike the multi-looked intensity images generated in the "Basic_module>Multilooking [129]", these master and slave intensities cannot be radiometrically calibrated [157] due to the spatial varying effect introduced by the spectral shift filter.